-"While pastoring for 16 years, I went on numerous mission trips all over the United States, Canada, and Mexico.
-I enjoyed helping the less fortunate people we served, but I also yearned to help the less fortunate people who lived close by.
-I knew the need was there even in my own neighborhood, but I did not know how to connect with them or how to provide assistance.
+"While pastoring churches in Texas and Missouri for 16 years, I went on numerous mission trips all over the United States, Canada, and Mexico.
+I enjoyed helping the less fortunate people we served, but I also yearned to help the less fortunate people who lived in my communities.
+I knew the need was there, even in my own neighborhood, but I did not know how to connect with them or how to provide assistance.
 Thanks to Rebuilding Together, I discovered the avenue I was seeking to reach our neighbors in need.”

 Meet the generous sponsors of our 20th Annual Bags for Rebuilding Day!
 We appreciate their wonderful support and encourage you in return, to support these organizations.